eugenehan94/CustomerFile/README.md

 This program emulates real-life CRUD operations in handling customer/client files.

-This was created using Java and Spring Framework, with mySQL as the backend.
+This was created using Java and Spring Framework, with mySQL as the server.